hernantz/blog/content/its-the-competition-stupid.md

 You can imagine that there is no perfect decision.
-We can point to an idea of "doing the best according to the circumstances we live in", and that in these circumstances, we are responsible for our future.
-But some of that future depends on the quality of decisions we make, and at times it also depends of luck.
+We can point to an idea of "doing the best according to the circumstances we live in", and that in these circumstances, some of that future depends on the quality of decisions we make, and at times it also depends of luck.
 Because as it happens, in a sufficiently complex system, often those decisions are not made by us, yet we bear the consequences nonetheless.

 In every decision you take your chances.
 Since no one knows the future for granted, there are always risks implied, unexpected outcomes.
-In other words, success cannot be guaranteed.
+In other words, **success cannot be guaranteed**.

-In a sufficiently diverse society, equality of opportunities is not guaranteed either.
+In a sufficiently diverse society, **equality of opportunities is not guaranteed** either.
 Some are born in rich families and some are born in poor ones.
 Some go to good schools and some don't even go to school.
 Some had an accident and some won the lottery.
 Some are blind and some are paralytic.
 Some are tall and some are short.
 Some are handsome and some are ugly.
 Some were loved by their parents and some were not wanted.
-Some are old and some are young.
+Some are old and some are young.Some could travel and meet other cultures and some never left their home town.
+Some read the news and some don't even have internet.

+And even if opportunities are provided, not everyone might be wise to take advantage of them.
 Some act rationally and some act compulsively.
-Some could travel and meet other cultures and some never left their home town.
-Some read the news and some don't even have internet.
+Some like to study or work hard and some like to slack.
 Some eat healthy and do sports while others smoke and follow a sendentary lifestyle.

-This is the very reason meritocracy is an ideal never to be reached in a society.
+Well you get the point, **equality of outcome cannot be guaranteed**.

-This is the very reason why meritocracy, the socialist paradise or Adam Smith's invisible hand are all utopian ideas impossible to reach.
+This is the very reason why meritocracy, the socialist paradise or Adam Smith's invisible hand are all utopian ideal be reached in a society.

 Seeing how complex and fragile our existence is, would you say that life is fair?
 And if not, who should fix it?
 How should justice be provided?
 What does